bgofish/training_render2_plugin/Readme.txt

 Training Render Plugin for LichtFeld Studio
 Training Render plugin for LichtFeld Studio.
-It runs captures images to an image folder during training.
+It captures images to an image folder during training.

 Installation
 Manual Installation